 - God will help us find our way.

 Devotees of Scientism have trouble building a foundation for their belief system.
-The Duhem-Quine Thesis states that one can make any theory compatible with any empirical observation by the addition of sufficient ad hoc hypotheses.
+Duhem and Quine noted that one can make any theory compatible with any empirical observation by the addition of sufficient ad hoc hypotheses.
 Skeptics like David Hume have trouble establishing causality.
 See Section 5 of his Enquiry Concerning Human Understanding.

 Conversely, Father Stanley Jaki has stated that science was born of Christianity.